kristerkari/stylelint-react-native/src/rules/css-property-no-unknown/README.md

  * These properties */
 ```

-This rule considers properties defined in [css-to-react-native](https://github.com/styled-components/css-to-react-native) to be known.
+This rule considers properties supported by [css-to-react-native](https://github.com/styled-components/css-to-react-native) to be known.

 This rule ignores variables (`$sass`, `@less`, `--custom-property`).